powerseb/powerseb.github.io/_posts/2023-02-26-Another-phishing-tool.md

 img_path: /assets/img/2023-03-22/
 ---

-In this article I would like to introduce you to a tool / template I created, which can be used to phis credentials and even handle MFA.
+In this article I would like to introduce you to a tool / template I created, which can be used to phish credentials and even handle MFA.
 This work is heavily based on the initial article of [mrd0x](https://mrd0x.com/bypass-2fa-using-novnc/).

 ## Basic Concept